Terahertz Imaging and Spectroscopy

 THz applications in cultural heritage conservation science

-J. Dong, A. Locquet, D. S. Citrin,"Terahertz Quantitative Nondestructive Evaluation of Failure Modes in Polymer-Coated Steel", submitted (2016).
+J. Dong, A. Locquet, D. S. Citrin,"Terahertz Quantitative Nondestructive Evaluation of Failure Modes in Polymer-Coated Steel", to appear in IEEE Journal of Selected Topics in Quantum Electronics (2016).

 J. Dong, J. Bianca Jackson, M. Melis, D. Giovannacci, G. C. Walker, A. Locquet, J.W.
 Bowen, and D. S. Citrin, "Terahertz Frequency-Wavelet Domain Deconvolution for Stratigraphic and Subsurface Investigation of Art Painting", submitted (2016).